-René Ostberg is a native of Chicago, Illinois.
-Her writing and photography have been featured at Cease, Cows, Rose Red Review, Literary Orphans, The Masters Review, Tiny Donkey, Booma: The Bookmapping Project, Drunk Monkeys, The Writing Disorder, Eunoia Review, Rockwell’s Camera Phone, Wilderness House Literary Review, We Said Go Travel, and the Encyclopaedia Britannica blog, among other places.
-You can find some of her published credits here.
-She also authored a blog with a travel theme called Writing and Wayfaring from 2011 to 2015.
+I am a native of Chicago, of Irish and Norwegian heritage.
+My writing and photography have appeared in Sojourners (forthcoming), America, National Catholic Reporter, Memoir Mixtapes, Hobart, Brevity (blog), Cease, Cows, Rose Red Review, Literary Orphans, The Masters Review (blog), Tiny Donkey, Drunk Monkeys, The Writing Disorder, Eunoia Review, Rockwell’s Camera Phone, Wilderness House Literary Review, We Said Go Travel, and the Encyclopaedia Britannica (blog and articles), among other places.
+You can find some of my published credits here.
+From 2011 to 2015, I also authored a blog with a travel theme called Writing and Wayfaring.

-She has also traveled (with a work exchange here and some coursework there) throughout France, Australia, Mexico, Bolivia, Puerto Rico, and her own home of the United States.
-She also ran her own tour company (Wayfaring Women Tours).
-In 2011 she walked the 500-mile Camino Frances route of the Camino de Santiago, from the south of France to Santiago de Compostela in Spain.
-She comes from a big Midwestern family of Norwegian-Irish heritage.
-She currently resides in Illinois.
+I used to be a travel bug.
+Those were great days.
+Along with Ireland, I’ve been to France, Australia, Mexico, Bolivia, Spain, Puerto Rico, Portugal, and all around my own home country.
+I even ran my own tour company (Wayfaring Women Tours) for awhile (2010-2013).
+In 2011 I walked the 500-mile Camino Frances route of the Camino de Santiago, from the south of France to Santiago de Compostela in Spain.

-That’s her on the far left in the pic below–the one with the great fashion sense, blonde pigtails, and prominent elbow.
-If you ever run into her sometime–in Chicago or elsewhere in the world–say hi.
-If you ever read something of hers you like–here or anywhere else in the world–drop her a line and let her know.
-She’ll appreciate the encouragement.
+That’s me on the far left in the pic below–the one with the great fashion sense, blonde pigtails, and prominent elbow.
+If you ever run into me sometime–in Chicago or elsewhere in the world–say hi.
+If you ever read something of mine you like–here or anywhere else in the world–drop me a line and let me know.
+I’ll appreciate the encouragement.
 Email: firstname.lastname@example.org